David Mills on Glamour, Despair, and the Smart Art of Cabaret

 “It could be within the queer community, or outside in the larger American perspective.
 I refer to it always without a regard for my own politics—just for the sake of reminding people that nuance is the answer, and that very few hard and fast positions stand up to scrutiny.
 They can all be undermined.
 We need to remember that, and have an awareness of fluidity in our politics, and the way we look at world through our genders and sexualities.”

-British and American audiences only differ in that the former are a little more irreverent and inclined to cock a snook at those in authority, Mills said.
+British and American audiences only differ in that the former are a little more irreverent and inclined to cock a snook at those in authority, Mills says.

 The debonair, arch joke-teller we see on stage is “a heightened version” of Mills, he said.
 “I hope I make it contemporary and fresh,” he said, of paying homage to all those influences growing up.
 “I don’t want it to be a retro act like Mad Men.
 I want it to feel smart, elegant, and polished.
 I have a hard time with comics who are so informal on stage that they feel like they haven’t made any effort.
 I was raised that if you go to the theater, or church, we dressed up.